 If your spouse or parent died as a result of nursing home abuse, neglect, or negligence, you as a family member are permitted to pursue justice on their behalf.
 Elder abuse, neglect, and negligence come in various forms, but some types of incidents are more-common than others.

 Falls — Falls are the most-common cause of trauma-related deaths at nursing homes.
 While a single unforeseeable fall might not be attributed to abuse, failing to properly identify a resident as a fall risk is often considered negligence.
 Additionally, nursing homes are required by law to reasonably protect all residents from foreseeable fall risks such as slippery floors, steps or stairs, premises defects, and other known hazards.

 Lack of Food and/or Water — It’s a frightening thought, but some nursing home patients die as a result of dehydration and/or malnutrition.
 Age and illness often result in a diminished appetite.
 Most nursing home staff members will make sure the person eats anyway, but if a disinterested staff member is in the picture, he or she may neglect to provide your loved one with adequate fluids and other nutritional needs.

-Infections — Nursing home employees are tasked with ensuring routine hygienic care and keeping the facilities clean in order to prevent the spread of infection.
+Infections — Nursing home employees are tasked with ensuring routine medical/hygienic care and keeping the facilities clean in order to prevent the spread of infection.
 Without frequent repositioning, adequate bathing, and clean clothes/linens, patients may be susceptible to painful bedsores (also referred to as pressure sores or skin ulcers).
 Nursing home residents with weakened immune systems can easily succumb to an infection caused by a simple bedsore if left untreated.